Click to link to principle LG Chronicle web pages.

 Dacorum Heritage Trust

 I was born on the Isle of Wight on Christmas Day 1951, my family moving to near Weybridge in Surrey in 1956.
-From a very early age I was always interested in anything associated with the past and pre-history, an interest encouraged by my mother, and nurtured by the Head of History at Sir William Perkins’ Grammer School Chertsey,Surrey where I was a pupil.
+From a very early age I was always interested in anything associated with the past and pre-history, an interest encouraged by my mother, and nurtured by the Head of History at Sir William Perkins’ Grammar School Chertsey,Surrey where I was a pupil.
+In the 6th Form we specialised in Roman Britain, & Britain & Europe in the 16th & 17th centuries.
+I was also strongly drawn to Ancient Egypt, the Tudor and Regency periods and myself and another friend even taught ourselves the card game Piquet which was all the rage in high society during Georgian times. (though I confess I cannot now remember how to play it though I can remember some of the vocabulary!)

-I had wanted to be a teacher from about the age of 3, and I undertook my training as a teacher of history & geography at Christ Church College Canterbury, in Kent, where the syllabus was largely focused on historical geography and what today would be called landscape archaeology.
+I had wanted to be a teacher from about the age of 3, and I undertook my training as a teacher of history & geography at Christ Church College Canterbury, in Kent, where the syllabus was largely focused on earth science (Earthquakes & Volcanoes, Plate Techtonics, weathering and erosion etc.) historical geography, and what today would be called landscape archaeology.
 It was whilst at college that I learnt many of the research techniques I have been able to use in recent years.
 Initially a secondary school teacher and ultimately Head of House at Sunbury High School, in more recent years I became a primary supply teacher, teaching in most local primary schools around Hemel Hempstead.
 I gave up teaching in 2002.

-I have been married to Martin for over 29 years now & and we have two grown-up sons and one granddaughter - Hannah.
+I have been married to Martin for over 40 years now & and we have two grown-up sons and two granddaughters.
 We moved to Leverstock Green when Owen, our eldest son, was a few months old in 1982.
-He is now married himself with his own daughter.
 I am very fortunate in my family who have always encouraged my researches and tolerated my “ramblings” about our local history.

 Maintaining a strong interest in history throughout my life, it was a comment made by Professor Mick Aston on Channel 4’s Time Team in January 1994, coupled by a remark by the then local Vicar that Leverstock Green didn’t have any history, which prompted me to research the history of the village.
 I soon realised the area’s history went back to the Iron Age and before.
 Collecting material from a wide variety of sources which included original research on many hundreds of documents held at HALS, and collecting and recording the memories and photographs of as many of the older residents of the village as possible, I created a document called the LEVERSTOCK GREEN CHRONICLE. – This, together with a great deal of continually growing additional material concerning Leverstock Green’s past and its residents, I first published on the Internet in 2000 – since when it has grown even further.